 You have a captive audience that will play your course and most likely becomes hungry during their two to five-hour round.
 Let’s take a look at some marketing strategies you can easily use to draw this hungry crowd into your restaurant.

-Key golf restaurant marketing channels:
+Key golf course restaurant marketing channels:

 - Text message marketing